elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Oops!
 Looks like the cat lost its tail!

-Still, I think that's a nice demonstration of the capabilities of RAGs...
+Still, we think that's a nice demonstration of the capabilities of RAGs...
 And the beauty with which SciPy and NetworkX make it feasible!

 Many of these functions are available in the scikit-image library.
 If you